Pediatric Otolaryngology-Head and Neck Surgery Fellowship

 Vanderbilt Pediatric Otolaryngology-Head & Neck Surgery fellows become leaders in the field, both in academic and clinical settings.
 Current and past fellows include:

-Lourdes Quintanilla-Dieck, MD (Oregon Health Sciences University, Pediatric Otolaryngology Division, Portland, OR)
+2014-2015: Lourdes Quintanilla-Dieck, MD (Oregon Health & Science University, Pediatric Otolaryngology Division, Portland, OR; Co-Director of the Multidisciplinary Pediatric Thyroid Nodule Clinic at Doernbecher Children's Hospital)

-Peter Karempelis, MD (Pediatric Ear, Nose, & Throat Specialists, Petersburg, FL)
+2019-2020: Peter Karempelis, MD (Pediatric Ear, Nose, & Throat Specialists, Petersburg, FL; also affiliated with Johns Hopkins All Children’s Hospital in St. Petersburg, FL)

 Selected articles to which our pediatric OHNS faculty and fellows have contributed: